 Miami Gardens, FL 33054

-In Person: Deliver your completed application in person to the Office of Admissions located in Mimi Dooner Hall, room 103.
+In Person: Deliver your documents in person to the Office of Admissions located in Mimi Dooner Hall, room 103.
+As a reminder – for transcripts to be considered official, you must keep the transcript enclosed in the school envelope and sealing.
+Do open the transcript.

 Please note that all credentials submitted in support of your application become the property of St. Thomas University and will not be released under any circumstance.